Surely I have stilled and quieted my soul, like a weaned child with his mother, like a weaned child is my soul within me. Psalm 131:2

 Saul Preaches Christ at Damascus

 20 Immediately in the synagogues he proclaimed the Messiah, that he is the Son of God.
-21 All who heard him were amazed, and said, “Isn’t this he who in Jerusalem made havoc of those who called on this name?
+21 All who heard him were amazed, and said, “Isn’t this the one who caused havoc in Jerusalem of those who called on this name?
 And he had come here intending to bring them bound before the chief priests!”

 22 But Saul increased more in strength, and confounded the Jews who lived at Damascus, proving that this is the Messiah.